List of Cross Ange characters: Others

 The series' main antagonist.
 Embryo resents the world from a position that is one step higher than that of the administrators.
 He owns the lost weapons and techniques of ancient times.
 He has piloted the Black Ragna-mail "Hysterica" which has six wings and has a form similar to Ange's Villkiss.
 He also knows the same song as Sala and Ange which he uses to control Hysterica, the more powerful prototype of current Para-mails.
 He once annihilated Jill's squad before the latter's rebellion, thus making him her arch-nemesis.
 He is the turner of the Mana system by confining the Mother of DRAGONs, Aura, and used her life force as factor energy, and is able to heal fatal injuries with Mana.
 However, he is unable to convert every human (only females) into Mana users upon birth.
-The Light of Mana has given the people life without struggle; hence, creating a flaw that they remain to stagnate and misinterpret mutual equality, which is why the "Norma" is oppressed without reason, thus proclaiming the false belief that "Norma" is a sin to society and relocate them to Arzenal, to the advantage of Embryo making the Norma and DRAGONs fight each other as a cover-up to harvest the Dragnium crystals that are inside the bodies of the DRAGONs in order to re-supply Aura, leading Embryo to know humanity can never suppress the sense of immorality, going as far as to destroy and re-create the worlds.
+The Light of Mana has given the people life semingly without struggle, but his aforementioned flaw created a world where "Norma" are oppressed, thus proclaiming the idea that "Norma" is a sin to society and relocate them to Arzenal, to the advantage of Embryo making the Norma and DRAGONs fight each other as a cover-up to harvest the Dragnium crystals that are inside the bodies of the DRAGONs in order to re-supply Aura, leading Embryo to think humanity can never suppress the desire for immorality, going as far as to destroy and re-create the worlds.